SajjadRSH/Todo_Application/README.md

 # TodoApplication
-this program was made by Elaheh Molaei and promoted by Qt frame and will help you to save your tasks as easly as possible!
+this program was made by Elaheh Molaei and promoted by Qt framework and will help you to save your tasks as easily as possible!